How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 If you have a lot of old, poor quality, unoptimized content on your blog, you are likely to reap dividends from updating and optimizing that content.

-The final important takeaway is that it is possible to earn much better RPMs than these averages by focusing on higher RPM monetization methods – such as digital products (see below).
+The final important takeaway is that it is possible to earn much better RPMs by focusing on higher RPM monetization methods – such as digital products (see below).

 Do blogs with more pageviews earn more?